The PharmD is a full-time four-year program.

 Early Decision Applicant

-The deadline for early decision is September 3.
+The deadline for early decision is the first business day of September.
 Be sure to complete your application on PharmCAS and submit your supplemental application and application fee directly to our office by the deadline.

 You must complete the PCAT by August for early decision.
 Please check with Pearson for exact test dates.